VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ```

 > **JanaPersona:** This code sample shows how the system uses the
-> [Transient Fault Handling Application Block][tfab] to reliably
+> [Transient Fault Handling Application Block][tfab] to retrieve
-> retrieve messages from the topic.
+> messages reliably from the topic.

 The Windows Azure Service Bus **SubscriptionClient** class uses a
 peek/lock technique to retrieve a message from a subscription.
 In the
 code sample, the **Receive** method locks the message on the
 subscription.
-While the message is locked, it cannot be seen by any
+While the message is locked, other clients cannot see it.
-other client.
 The **Receive** method then tries to process the message.
 If the client processes the message successfully, it calls the
 **Complete** method; this deletes the message from the subscription.
 Otherwise, if the client fails to process the message successfully, it
 calls the **Abandon** method; this releases the lock on the message and
-it can be received again by the same, or a different, client.
+the same, or a different, client can then receive it.
 If the
 client does not call either the **Complete** or **Abandon** methods
 within a fixed time, this also releases the lock on the message.